Create shared mailboxes in Office 365

 To add or remove members:

-2. Select the shared mailbox you want to edit and click or tap Edit next to Members.
+2. Select the shared mailbox you want to edit, then select Edit under Members.

 • Related Articles